abishekatp/notes/notes/QC/100_SS_Classical_Information.md

 $$ |LOW\rangle = \begin{pmatrix} 1 \\ 0\end{pmatrix} $$
 $$ |HIGH\rangle = \begin{pmatrix} 0 \\ 1\end{pmatrix} $$

 > Don't think about the relationships between $\Sigma$ and $\Sigma 1$.
 We will see about their relationship and how we can represent them together in a blog about multiple systems.
-As of now consider $\Sigma$ and $\Sigma 1$ are two separate individual classical systems.
+As of now consider $\Sigma$ and $\Sigma 1$ are two individual classical single systems.

 When probability of darkness is larger, then the probability of state HIGH will be higher.
 For example $ Pr(HIGH) = \frac{3}{4} $ and $ Pr(LOW) = \frac{1}{4} $.